 Diagnostic testing varies.
 Some diagnosis can be made on an outpatient basis by obtaining a biopsy of tissue, which is then examined by a pathologist.
 Additional imaging studies may also be used.
 Other types of cancer, such as ovarian cancer, can only be positively identified through a surgical procedure.
 A gynecologic oncologist is the most qualified professional to diagnose and treat all gynecologic cancers.

 A cancer specialist, such as a gynecologic oncologist, should treat gynecologic cancers.
-Northeast Wisconsin's only Gynocologic Oncologist, Dr. Jonathan Tammela, works closely with physician assistants, Martha Kralovec and Kristin Falkenberg, as well as a multidisciplinary team including radiation oncologists and oncology nurses, to develop a personal treatment plan for every patient.
+Northeast Wisconsin's only Gynocologic Oncologist, Dr. Jonathan Tammela, works closely with physician assistants, Kristin Falkenberg, as well as a multidisciplinary team including radiation oncologists and oncology nurses, to develop a personal treatment plan for every patient.
 Patients benefit from the coordination of services and team approach to decisions, which ensure the best treatment outcomes.

 Gynecologic cancer treatments may include:

 Dr. Jonathan Tammela, MD, FACOG serves as principal clinical trial investigator for the Gynecologic Oncology Group (GOG) provided through the National Cancer Institute’s Community Oncology Research Program (NCORP).
 Each patient seen is carefully evaluated to determine if other, leading edge, treatment options are available through our Cancer Research Institute.
 We maintain a continuously updated menu of the latest treatments available only through clinical trials, so we can offer you the latest breakthroughs in cancer treatment, and more reasons for hope.